mallorybobalice/ie-custom-oob-xml-rules/README.md

 <br/>
 <h2>Caveats:</h2><br/>
 	- IE needs to be restarted to take effect.
 GPO/etc distro methods can be delayed as well [well, unless you WMI exec 		GPUPdate force or whatever you do]<br/>
+	- currently it's blocking the X86 version in syswow64 and the flash.ocx names may vary (classid is ok though).
+I haven't tested it with the X64 version but you can try it.
 	- intranet and trusted sites are not blocked by default (good depending on your level of paranoia. mostly good )<br/>
 	- it's a whitelist, you need to ammend it or dl ms's one (ignore it says ie11, it's 8-11). <br/>
 		Read more about the supported versions here https://technet.microsoft.com/en-us/library/dn761713.aspx <br/>